Optimal housing and handling of breeding animals

 * Breeding animals for sale should also meet the specific demands of customers and possibly, individual market specifications.

 In addition to a planned and scheduled vaccination program, natural immunity should also be taken into consideration.
 In fully sectioned units, it is difficult to ensure the animals’ immunity through natural infections in the herd.
 In these cases, it might be necessary to spread faeces from e.g. gestating sows to the breeding animals, as this will ensure further immunisation.
-However this should only be done in agreement with the herd veterinarian or consultant.
+However this should only be done in agreement with the herd veterinarian.

 Alternatively, it is only in the mating unit younger gilts will come into contact with older sows, and it is possible to ensure natural immunisation.
 At this point interactions between gilts and newly weaned sows should be a focus area, as this will increase the immunity and thus ensuring high health.